United Way of Washington County Funding Goals for FINANCIAL STABILITY

 As many as one-third of working Americans do not earn enough money to meet their basic needs.
 Wages have not kept pace with the rising cost of housing, healthcare, and education, and currently, 40 million Americans are working in low-paying jobs without basic health and retirement benefits.
 For families walking a financial tightrope, unable to save for college, a home, or retirement, United Way is here to help.

 In 2008, United Way initiated an ambitious 10-year plan to cut in half the number of lower-income families who are financially unstable.
 With your help, we believe that by 2018 we can help 1.9 million working families get on the road to economic independence.

-To address the obstacles that prevent hard working families from getting ahead financially, we launched the Financial Stability Partnership™, an initiative that promotes community-change strategies to help families meet their basic needs, while gaining the financial capability to plan for, and accomplish, their long-term financial goals.
+To address the obstacles that prevent hard-working families from getting ahead financially, we launched the Financial Stability Partnership™, an initiative that promotes community-change strategies to help families meet their basic needs while gaining the financial capability to plan to accomplish their long-term financial goals.

-Over 300 United Ways and their local community partners are engaged in activities and initiatives to help build the financial stability of families in their communities.
+Over 300 United Ways and their local community partners are engaged in activities and initiatives to help build families' financial stability in their communities.

 How You Can Help